norbertcruz/RepData_PeerAssessment1/PA1_template.md

 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 The task was completed by separating each part of the analysis into smaller scripts of code (functions).
+Full analysis is done with the analysis.R script.

 ## Loading and preprocessing the data